Why It Works

 - Roasting duck crowns with high heat for a short period of time keeps the meat rosy and moist without any risk of overcooking and drying it out.

 - The duck finishes cooking out of the oven, relying on carryover cooking to achieve the desired level of doneness.

 - The dry skin and firm texture of dry-aged duck allow it to cook and brown very quickly.

 After breaking down and dry-aging ducks on your own, make the work worth it with this show-stopping roast duck breast.
 A hot-and-fast approach quickly browns the skin and renders fat.
 The ducks are pulled from the oven before they reach their target internal temperature so as not to risk overcooking, and carryover cooking takes care of bringing the breasts to a juicy, rosy medium.

 Adjust oven rack to middle position, and preheat oven to 425°F (218°C).
 Using a sharp knife, remove wishbone from each duck crown, then pluck any remaining feathers from the breast area.
-If ducks haven't been brushed with shio koji, season them all over with kosher salt (there is no need to salt them if they have been treated with shio koji).
-Transfer, breast-side-up, to a wire rack set in a foil-lined rimmed baking sheet.
+If ducks have not been brushed with shio koji, season them all over with kosher salt (there is no need to salt them if they have been treated with shio koji).
+Transfer, breast side up, to a wire rack set in foil-lined rimmed baking sheet.